-About BashoBio: Philosopher, film maker, writer and IT expert.
-Occupation: IT Consultant, film-maker and writer.
-Interests: Debate, cooking, computer-gaming, reading, writing, videoing, martial arts, airsoft, movies, diving, skiing… (The list goes on — Basho is a philosopher and therefore into everything!)
+About BashoBio: Philosopher, filmmaker, writer and AI expert.
+Occupation: Head of AI for a large corporation.
+Interests: Watches, debate, cooking, computer-gaming, reading, writing, videoing, martial arts, airsoft, movies, diving, skiing… (The list goes on — Basho is a philosopher and therefore into everything!)

 When you travel through a country, especially if you are using a published travel guide, you are walking a well trodden path.
 Indeed maybe a thousand people are doing it with you simultaneously.
 This has a very strong effect over time, as more and more guest houses start catering only to the backpacker and spring up all along the route, which had myriad knock-on effects.
 Such as: taxi services who know the guide books better than you do and hordes of travellers at ever corner all "experiencing" the local atmosphere; all the time failing to realise that they are in a "bubble" like a Disney theme park ride.

 "Art is that human endeavour which illuminates the contiguous nature of reality.
 Momentarily breaking us free from our illusion that the Universe has a dual nature."
 Writes Basho.
 Find out why...